-Project Detail Timeline - Project Timeline Reporting The ACMP aims to develop standard reporting templates to collect and collate data from the members relating to the national issues identified 2009/10 Reporting Cycle Reporting We will work towards publishing our report on an annual basis.
-2009/10 Reporting Cycle Reporting Encouraging and supporting our member firms in obtaining external, third party assurance 2009 - 2010 Health and Safety HIV/Aids is a concern for cement industry and the ACMP aims to assist members with implementing wellness programmes to ensure the good health and care of their employees 2009 - 2010 Health and Safety As noted in this years report, contractor safety is a major concern for our members.
-The ACMP will therefore development projects to address this through training and raising awareness 2009 - 2010 Energy Efficiency As a signatory of the Energy Efficiency Accord we are committed to assisting the cement industry in reducing energy consumption by exploring innovative ways to improve efficiencies and move towards alternative fuel and energy sources 2009 - 2010 We will use international and national guidelines for the cement industry in doing this Climate Change The ACMP aims to use the guidelines for reduction in CO 2 provided for by the WBCSD CSI Ongoing Skills Development The skills shortage has been highlighted as an area of concern.
-The ACMP is involved in training and skills development and aims to continue this commitment Stakeholder Engagement The ACMP have begun the process of formalising our stakeholder engagement process.
-We intend to continue to developing this process inline with international guidelines Ongoing Risk Management In the coming year the ACMP aims to develop our risk management process and improve on the steps taken in this reporting period Ongoing
+Project Detail Timeline Reporting The ACMP aims to develop standard reporting templates to collect and collate data from the members relating to the national issues identified Ongoing Reporting We will work towards publishing our report on a 3 year cycle while maintaining annual records Ongoing Reporting Encouraging and supporting our member firms in obtaining external, assurance 2012 Health and Safety HIV/Aids is a concern for cement industry and the ACMP aims to assist members with implementing wellness programmes to ensure the good health and care of their employees.
+2011-2013 Health and Safety As noted in this year's report, contractor safety is a major concern for our members.
+The ACMP will therefore develop projects to address this through training and raising awareness.
+2012-2014 Energy Efficiency As a signatory of the Energy Efficiency Accord we are committed to assisting the cement industry in reducing energy consumption by exploring innovative ways to improve efficiencies and move towards alternative fuel and energy sources.
+We will use international and national guidelines for the cement industry in doing this.
+2012 Climate Change The ACMP aims to use the guidelines for reduction in CO2 provided for by the WBCSD CSI Ongoing Skills Development The skills shortage has been highlighted as an area of concern.
+The ACMP is involved in training and skills development and aims to continue this commitment.
+Stakeholder Engagement The ACMP have begun the process of formalising our stakeholder engagement process.
+We intend to continue to developing this process inline with international guidelines Ongoing Risk Management In the coming year the ACMP aims to develop our risk management process and improve on the steps taken in this reporting period.
+Ongoing